recommenders-team/recommenders/README.md

 | [SVD](examples/02_model_collaborative_filtering/surprise_svd_deep_dive.ipynb) | 0.012873	| 0.095930 |	0.091198 |	0.032783 | 0.938681 | 0.742690 | 0.291967 | 0.291971 |

+## Code of Conduct

+This project adheres to [Microsoft's Open Source Code of Conduct](CODE_OF_CONDUCT.md) in order to foster a welcoming and inspiring communtity for all.

 ## Contributing

 This project welcomes contributions and suggestions.
 Before contributing, please see our [contribution guidelines](CONTRIBUTING.md).